Ethernet Network Contact Closure Remote Relay Controller 1-Channel Solid State 1-Way

 Ethernet Contact Closure 1-Way Transmitter Receiver Pair

 Our MirC 1-Channel Solid-State Relay Controllers are manufactured in pairs, designed to work together when powered up using Ethernet communications over a local area network or over long distances using the internet.
 The contact closure input on the transmitter controls a relay on the remote receiver.
 Both the transmitter and receiver display the status of the relays using LEDs.
 MirC controllers consist of custom firmware that keeps this married pair of controllers in constant communications with each other.
-Operating over a local area network, MirC controllers are capable of finding each other directly.
-Operating over the internet, MirC controllers report to our dedicated Amazon server to stay connected.
-Our first prototype was tested between between Shanghai China and our office in Missouri back in 2008.
-Since then, we have had years to improve our firmware and our server software to help ensure these devices stay connected whenever possible.

 Customize this MirC controller for the type of solid-state relays your application requires during the order process.
 Solid-state relays are of the SPST variety, and are typically used for high-reliability and long-life AC or DC switching applications.
 Remotely control motors, pumps, valves, solenoids, lights, and other heavy duty electrical equipment by simply wiring a switch in one location to control your electrical equipment in a remote location.
 On-board Relay status LEDs and busy/ready LEDs let you know when these controllers are talking to each other.

 MirC is Always Trying to Talk to it’s Mate!

 MirC controllers are always talking to each other.
 They stay in relentless communications for optimal reliability.
 Should they lose communication with each other, they will keep calling out for each other until they find their mate.
-MirC controllers will search your local area network or the internet until they find each other.

 NCD manufactures several variations of MirC as well as other Mirror series devices.
 Here are some variations you may wish to consider:

-- MirC Wireless for remote control applications, available with optional wireless encryption
+- MirC Wireless for remote control applications with Wireless Encryption

 - MirC Wired for hard-wired communication applications

 - MirC Network for local area Ethernet communications in a Local Area

 MirC offers several relay options, depending on your application.
 We stock solid-state, high-power, and general purpose relays in our MirC line of products.
 However, we can customize our MirC controllers to your exact needs.
 Please contact us if you need any custom designed MirC controllers, including different relay types or firmware modifications.
 This particular controller has the following relay options available:

-Solid State Relays
+Solid State Relays Option

 Solid state relays are ideal for agricultural switching applications, or remotely located switching.
 SSRs are frequently chosen to control pumps, valves, solenoids, lights, and other high-reliability applications.
 NCD solid-state relay controllers do not include solid-state relays, but you will have the option to choose the type of solid state relays you require when customizing your product.
 This controller is designed specifically to fit select Crydom solid-state relays, but may be compatible other solid-state relays made by other companies.
 Review Solid-State Relay Options